-If at all possible, please postpone trimming trees and branches with nests in them.
+If at all possible, please postpone trimming trees and branches with nests in them and use this offer of large tress for sale wisely and plant new trees around your neighborhood.
 Wait until the babies are old enough to leave the nest on their own.
 An average nest of squirrel babies may consist of 2-4 young , but can even be as many as 5 -6.

 When first born, the babies are hairless, we call them “pinkies” and their eyes are closed.
 They are totally helpless and need their mothers for warmth and nourishment.
 The babies won’t open their eyes for 4-5 weeks, and they are not able to regulate their body heat until about 6-7 weeks of age.

 Many orphaned baby squirrels brought to Native Animal Rescue for rehabilitation are brought due to human interference.

 A mother squirrel who is frightened off her nest by tree trimmers, leaves her young very vulnerable to the elements and to other predatory animals.